Peach Streusel Kuchen – a bread-like coffee cake with a fine and dense texture topped with fresh peaches and cinnamon almond streusel.

 Meanwhile, preheat oven to 375°F (190°C).
 Bake kuchen for 30 minutes or until golden brown.
 Allow to cool in pan for 10 minutes.
 Serve warm or turn onto a wire rack to cool completely.

-Look at this gorgeous fruit salad at the party.
-I need to get me a trifle bowl ASAP!
+Look at this gorgeous and inviting fruit salad at the party.
+The bowl is filled to the brim with all those juicy and colorful fruits.
+I need to get me a trifle bowl ASAP! 😉